Let It Bee FAQs

 When lawns and other grassy areas are kept short through very regular mowing, wild plants don’t get the chance to grow, flower and seed.

-This year we have extended this trial further with our Let It Bee project which will include a total of nine sites across the district.
+In 2023 we extended this trial further with our Let It Bee trial project which included a total of nine sites across the district.

-These will be carefully managed and monitored with the aim of increasing wildlife, as well allowing the existing plants to thrive by not being cut so often.
+These were carefully managed and monitored with the aim of increasing wildlife, as well allowing the existing plants to thrive by not being cut so often.
 This should make the plants and soil better able to withstand periods of extreme weather.
-To find out more please see our Grass cutting and Let It Bee page.
+To find out more please see our Grass cutting page.

 Will you be doing any mowing this year?

 We will continue to manage most of our land as we have done in previous years.
-However, we have chosen a number of specific areas for the Let It Bee Project to enhance biodiversity on our land.
-Other areas will be managed to ensure leisure areas for residents to continue activities such as walking, picnicking, sport and children’s play.
+Other areas are managed to ensure leisure areas for residents to continue activities such as walking, picnicking, sport and children’s play.

 What are the reasons some areas have been chosen over others?

-The sites which have been chosen as part of the project are large enough to allow plants and insects and encourage birds and other wildlife to flourish but are also in areas where we can still leave enough space for amenities as outlined above.
+The sites are large enough to allow plants and insects and encourage birds and other wildlife to flourish but are also in areas where we can still leave enough space for amenities as outlined above.

 What about roadside verges?